cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

    - to allow both HTTP and HTTPS
      - so CloudFront requires HTTPS for some objects, but not for others

-2. The configuration steps depend on <font color=red> the domain name using in object URLs </font>
+2. The configuration steps depend on <font color=OrangeRed> the domain name using in object URLs </font>
    - using <font color=LightSlateBlue> the domain name that CloudFront assigned </font> to your distribution
      - like: `d111111abcdef8.cloudfront.net`
-     - change the  <font color=red> Viewer Protocol Policy </font> setting for one or more cache behaviors to require HTTPS communication.
+     - change the  <font color=OrangeRed> Viewer Protocol Policy </font> setting for one or more cache behaviors to require HTTPS communication.
      - In that configuration, CloudFront provides the SSL/TLS certificate.
      - change the value of Viewer Protocol Policy
        - by using the CloudFront console